alexa/avs-device-sdk/README.md

 `MediaPlayer` (the reference implementation of the `MediaPlayerInterface`) is based upon [GStreamer](https://gstreamer.freedesktop.org/), and is not built by default.
 To build 'MediaPlayer' the `-DGSTREAMER_MEDIA_PLAYER=ON` option must be specified to CMake.

 If GStreamer was [installed from source](https://gstreamer.freedesktop.org/documentation/frequently-asked-questions/getting.html), the prefix path provided when building must be specified to CMake with the `DCMAKE_PREFIX_PATH` option.

-This is an example CMake command:
+This is an example `cmake` command:

 ```
 cmake <path-to-source> -DGSTREAMER_MEDIA_PLAYER=ON -DCMAKE_PREFIX_PATH=<path-to-GStreamer-build>